kracr/onto-insight/README.md

 ## Tool Testing Reports

 Our team has done extensive perturbation testing on different ontologies of varying sizes in order to validate outcomes.
-For results, reder [Tool_Perturbation_Evaluation_Report](./Tool_Perturbation_Evaluation_Report.md)
+For results, refer [Tool_Perturbation_Evaluation_Report](./Tool_Perturbation_Evaluation_Report.md)

 ## Contributing